Completed K-theory and Equivariant Elliptic Cohomology: Introduction

 \

-\textit{Acknowledgements}: I would like to thank Andre Henriques and Daniel Berwick-Evans for helpful conversations.
-I would like to thank Dan Berwick-Evans again, for comments and corrections to previous drafts of the paper.
+\textit{Acknowledgements}: I would like to thank Andre Henriques, Dan Berwick-Evans, and Mike Hopkins for helpful conversations and valuable advice.
+I would like to thank Dan Berwick-Evans again, as well as Mikayla Kelley, for comments and corrections to previous drafts.
 The paper would not have been written without the guidance and support of Constantin Teleman.
-Most of the ideas here are due to him or to Jacob Lurie.\footnote{In particular, the issue of convergence (see Section 2.1) and the calculation of Section 5.1, which were pointed out to me by Constantin Teleman, where pointed out to him by Jacob Lurie.} Anyone who is familiar with the Freed-Hopkins-Teleman trilogy on twisted $K$-theory will see the shameless similarity in technique and philosophy.
+Many of the ideas here are due to him.
+Anyone who is familiar with the Freed-Hopkins-Teleman trilogy (+$\epsilon$) on twisted $K$-theory will see the shameless similarity in technique and philosophy.
+Lastly I would like to thank an anonymous referee for extensive and invaluable comments, suggestions, and corrections.

 \